microsounds/atelier/readme.md

 	* _[`xinit`](.xinitrc) starts automatically upon login to [`tty1`](.profile), you will be kicked if `dwm` isn't installed._

 # Usage notes
+## X session startup tied to Xinit
+This setup attempts to limit the use of system-wide changes to the machine.

+Daemons and services required for the window manager are tied to `xinit`, avoiding the use of `systemd` unit files, cronjobs, or other stateful changes.
+They are terminated when the X server exits.

 ## Using `git meta`
 `git meta` points to a detached **bare** repo in `~/.config/meta` which manages the `$HOME` directory, allowing for in-place backup and version control of dotfiles.